-Plot: Milo and Kida are reunited with their old friends and are given mission to solve strange, possibly Atlantis-related incidents in the surface world.
+Plot: Milo and Kida are reunited with their old friends and are given the mission to solve strange, possibly Atlantis-related incidents in the surface world.

 This sequel was made as a pilot for an Atlantis animated TV series.
 Never heard of the Atlantis animated TV series?
 Not surprised.
 It never got made.
 So that makes me….ssooooooo super excited to see what’s in this movie if it couldn’t even land a TV deal for Disney Channel.